canalplus/rx-player/doc/api/loadVideo_options.md

 For _DirectFile_ mode contents, the URL of the content (the supported contents depends on the current browser).
-The URL to the Smooth,DASH or MetaPlaylist manifest.
+The URL to the Smooth, DASH or MetaPlaylist manifest.

 This property is mandatory.